Leigh Colbert: 2000–2005: Kangaroos

 In 2000, Colbert moved to the Kangaroos, mostly holding up full-back or centre half-back.

 In 2004, Colbert was appointed the Kangaroos delegate for the AFL Players Association (AFLPA).
 In 2005, Colbert announced his retirement.

 Post-football career

 In 2006, Colbert joined the West Coast Eagles as one of their back-room staff.
 It was on a part-time basis, based in Melbourne.

 He was a boundary rider for Fox Sports, including post-match interviews and one-on-one interviews for Fox Sports AFL of the Ablett brothers, and a one-on-one interview with Adam Simpson on his 250th game for the Kangaroos.

-In 2009, he was a flying instructor at Moorabbin Flight Services at Moorabbin Airport, and also a pilot for an air freight service at Moorabbin Airport.
+In 2009, he was a flying instructor at Moorabbin Flight Services at Moorabbin Airport, and also a pilot for an air freight service at Moorabbin Airport, before becoming a pilot with Tigerair Australia.

 In 2020, he was announced as the new licensee of two McDonald's franchises in Mildura and Irymple after the former licensees were ousted in a racism scandal.